Shaunak-Kunde/15_CodTech-IT-Solutions-Pvt-Ltd-Internship-Task-4-Optimisation-Model-for-Business-using_Govt-Data/readme.md

 ### Duration:- 4 weeks
 ### Mentor:- Muzammil Ahmed

-This project is part of my CODTECH IT Solutions Pvt.
-Ltd. Virtual Internship under Data Science.
+This project is part of my Virtual Internship with CODTECH IT Solutions Pvt.
+Ltd. Hyderabad,  under Data Science domain.

 The objective is to analyse real-world business problem, identify bottom-performing industries, and apply an optimization model to improve their Index of Industrial Production (IIP) and Growth Rate.